You create persistent storage for workloads running on Anthos clusters on AWS (GKE on AWS) with Kubernetes objects.

 Using persistent storage in your Anthos clusters on AWS workloads

 In Anthos clusters on AWS, you use the Kubernetes PersistentVolume (PV), PersistentVolumeClaim (PVC), and StorageClass resources to provide persistent file and block storage to workloads.
-From version 1.17+, snapshots of persistent storage can be created with the VolumeSnapshot and VolumeSnapshotClass resources.
+For user clusters version 1.17 and higher, you can create snapshots of persistent storage with the VolumeSnapshot and VolumeSnapshotClass resources.
 Snapshots are stored in your AWS account.

 User clusters have a default Kubernetes StorageClass that dynamically provisions stateful storage for workloads on AWS Elastic Block Storage (EBS) volumes.
 You can also use a different StorageClass to provision other types of volumes.
 These options are described in the following section.